vkrm-engg/urbanharvest-core/README.md

   1. **Solar** — sizes a rooftop solar array, estimates daily/monthly/annual generation and savings (₹).
   2. **Crops** — suggests a seasonal planting schedule with estimated yield and net profit based on area.
   3. **Hybrid** — splits the area between solar and crops based on the household's energy demand.
-- **3D Shadow Simulation (optional)** — Cesium-powered globe with a time-of-day slider to visualize shadow patterns over the selected plot.

 ---

 ## 🛠️ Installation & Setup